 Interstate 59 angles northeasterly from New Orleans through the Deep South to north Georgia outside Chattanooga, Tennessee.
-The freeway combines with I-20 along a 153 mile long overlap between Meridian, Mississippi and Birmingham, Alabama marking one of the longer overlaps in the Interstate System.
+The freeway combines with I-20 along a 153 mile long overlap between Meridian, Mississippi and Birmingham, Alabama marking one of the longer concurrencies in the Interstate System.
 U.S. 11 follows the entire length of I-59 as well as I-81; the likely reason why these two highways do not carry the same number is the lengthy stretch of Interstate 75 that follows U.S. 11 between Chattanooga and Knoxville.

 Although never actually making it into New Orleans, Interstate 59 provides an important evacuation and trucking route for the central Gulf Coast.
-The south end is located at the same interchange as the eastern terminus of Interstate 12, where I-10 curves from the New Orleans metropolitan area eastward to the Mississippi Gulf Coast.
-At one time, plans called for I-59 to be routed south along I-10 into New Orleans, but those plans changed with the decision to route I-12 north of Lake Pontchartrain.
+The south end is located at the same interchange as the eastern terminus of Interstate 12, where I-10 curves from the greater New Orleans area eastward to the Mississippi Gulf Coast.
+Previous plans called for I-59 to be routed south along I-10 into New Orleans, but those changed with the decision to route I-12 north of Lake Pontchartrain.

 Heading north from Louisiana, Interstate 59 follows a forested route through Mississippi, which is a general constant along most Deep South freeways.
 Hattiesburg, home of the University of Southern Mississippi, Laurel and Meridian are all important destinations in Mississippi.
 The freeway navigated along older urban stretches through the latter two cities.
 Of those, the S-curve in Laurel was notorious for its tight radii, narrow bridges and short exit ramps.
 It was modernized by September 2009.

 East from Downtown, I-20/59 part ways by Birmingham Shuttlesworth International Airport (BHM) to Irondale and Trussville respectively.
-The section of Interstate 59 northeast of Birmingham straddles the southern reaches of the Appalachian Mountains amid scenic settings.
-The route serves Gadsden along this stretch via the Interstate 759 freeway spur.
-I-59 enters Georgia and eventually connects with I-24, which leads east to Chattanooga, Tennessee and Interstate 75.
+The section of Interstate 59 northeast of Birmingham straddles the southern reaches of the Appalachian Mountains along a scenic route.
+I-59 serves Gadsden along this stretch with Interstate 759, a short freeway spur.
+I-59 enters Georgia and eventually connects with I-24, which leads east to I-75 at Chattanooga, Tennessee.

 Interstate 59 follows U.S. 11 for its entirety between Slidell, Louisiana and Wildwood, Georgia.
-Short overlaps also exist with U.S. 98 along the west side of Hattiesburg, U.S. 84 through Laurel and U.S. 80 at Meridian, Mississippi.
+Short overlaps bring U.S. 98 onto I-59 along the west side of Hattiesburg, U.S. 84 onto I-59 through Laurel and U.S. 80 alongside I-20/59 at Meridian, Mississippi.